vanus-labs/docs/content/vanus-connect/template-guides/auth0-login-discord.md

 - Paste the copied URL in the "Webhook URL" in Sink Configuration and click Submit

-- Your connection has been succesfully setup
+- Your connection has been successfully setup

 ### Step 3: Create a Custom Webhook in Auth0